Connect with others who understand.

 • Medical bills — Organizing billing statements and receipts makes it easier to monitor expenses and prepare for insurance claims.

-• Insurance paperwork (home, health, life, or others) — Maintaining up-to-date records of all insurance policies ensures coverage and simplifies the claims process.
+• Insurance paperwork (home, health, life, or others) — Maintaining up-to-date records of all insurance policies helps ensure coverage and simplifies the claims process.

-• Power of attorney — Designating a trusted person to make legal or financial decisions can ensure your wishes are respected if you are unable to make decisions yourself.
+• Power of attorney — Designating a trusted person to make legal or financial decisions can ensure your wishes are respected if you become unable to make decisions yourself.

 • A living will or advance directive — Documenting your preferences for medical care, such as end-of-life treatments or resuscitation orders, can guide your care team in honoring your wishes.

-• A will — Outlining your wishes regarding your assets and the care of dependents can help provide peace of mind for you and your family.
+• A will — Outlining your wishes regarding your property and the care of dependents can help provide peace of mind for you and your family.

-• Other financial paperwork — Getting a handle on bank statements, retirement accounts, and any outstanding debts helps maintain a clear view of your finances.
+• Other financial paperwork — Getting a handle on bank statements, retirement accounts, and any outstanding debts can help you maintain a clear view of your finances.

 Find a system that works for you.
 Whether that means an accordion file for paperwork, a shared cloud drive with scans of everything important, or both, devising a system can help you sort and group documents clearly.